 How do I return a Suica card?

 To return a Suica card, you need to take it to a train station.
 If you got the Suica from a JR East train station, you can return it so any JR East station.
 However, if you purchased it elsewhere, like from Tokyo Monorail, you need to return it there.
 Whichever station you return it at, you’ll need to take the Suica to a ticket office or station office — you can’t return it to a machine.
-If you registered the Suica, you may need to fill out a little bit of paper work when you return it.
+If you registered the Suica, you may need to do a bit of paperwork when you return it.

 Pro tip: Suica cards can be also be returned at Narita Airport or Haneda Airport.